Ficool

 And Babylis noticed.

-But she did not push harder.
+But she never pushed harder.

-That was what made her manipulation terrifying.
+That was what made her terrifying.

-It sounded sincere.
+it sounded sincere.

-Seraphina quietly looked toward the distant horizon.
+Seraphina looked quietly toward the endless flower fields stretching beyond the horizon.

 Hiroy lowered his head.

-Babylis finally asked quietly:
+Babylis finally asked the question carefully.

-The question settled deep into his chest.
+The question buried itself deep into his chest.

 Not because it sounded manipulative.